dylanhogg/dylanhogg.github.io/_posts/2017-12-01-topic-modelling-part-1-overview.markdown

 Even though PLSA can exhibit limitations regarding new documents and overfitting, in many experiments it outperforms LSA.
 The next method, LDA, extends the PLSA generative model to address these issues.

 <!-- ---------------------------------------------------------------------- -->
 <h3 class="section-subheading">Method 3: Latent Dirichlet Allocation (LDA)</h3>

-Latent Dirichlet Allocation was developed in 2003 by Blei, Ng, and Jordan.
+Latent Dirichlet Allocation was developed in 2003 by Blei, Ng, and Jordan [^lda_note1].
 It is a generalisation of PLSA and overcomes some of its shortcomings.
 LDA is a probabilistic generative model similar to PLSA.
 However, unlike PLSA, LDA allows for additional information to be encoded with the use of probabilistic distributions over topics and words.
 Like the other methods presented, LDA operates with a term-document matrix.

 The distribution that LDA uses to model topics and words is the Dirichlet distribution.
 This is able to model uncertainty when sampling from a fixed number of distinct categories and is a common prior in Bayesian statistics.
 LDA when applied to topic modelling typically uses a prior Dirichlet distribution for topics-per-document and another for words-per-topic.